FarronF/limerick-council-meetings/meetings/2024/11/18-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 21st October 2024.md

 review by Limerick City and County Council in line with Development Plan Objective TR 035.

-Limerick City and County Council is also exploring other potential route options to improve--- 25
+Limerick City and County Council is also exploring other potential route options to improve
+---
+25

 accessibility and connectivity to Limerick Southside.
 Please see attached correspondence